Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/sites/:site_id/upload_image`

 Used to update the image of a site.
-The `image` field of the specified entry in the `site_entries` table will be updates.
+The `image` field of the most recent entry in the `site_entries` table associated with the specified site will be updated.
 Only users who are owners of the specified site, Admins, or Super Admins can perform this action.
 If the given URL is NULL, any pre-existing site image for the specified site will be deleted.

 #### Request Body